GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 As part of this tutorial, a sample application has been cloned from a [Github repository](https://github.com/GoogleContainerTools/skaffold.git) to your Cloud Shell instance, in the `web` directory.

-In this section, you'll build that application image so you can progress it through the `webapp` delivery pipeline.
+In this section, you'll build that container image so you can progress it through the `webapp` delivery pipeline.

 ### Building with Skaffold